-When people come to visit us in Hawaii, the first thing they usually ask on one of their first nights is – where should we go to watch the sunset here in Oahu?
-The truth is – every single night on this island is an opportunity to see Mother Nature paint the skies of Oahu.
+When people come to visit us in Hawaii, the first thing they usually ask on one of their first nights is – where should we go to watch the sunset here on Oahu?
+The truth is – every single night on this island is an opportunity to see Mother Nature paint the skies of Oahu pretty pastel colors.
 They’re all beautiful!
 That said, there are a few better-than-most spots to watch the sunset here.
 Today I’m sharing 5 amazing places to watch the sunset on Oahu – and which is my favorite of all!

 5 Amazing Places To Watch The Sunset On Oahu

 1. Ko Olina: Ko Olina is a resort area on the west side of Oahu that houses the Four Seasons (formerly JW Marriott), Aulani Disney Resort and the Marriott time shares.
 It’s also where we lived when we first moved here!
 There are four lagoons that all offer amazing views of the sunset, but I highly recommend grabbing a table at Longboard’s (a bar on the third lagoon) and getting comfortable.
 It’s, by far, my favorite way to watch the sun go down!
-Plus, there is usually live music that is really good 🙂
+Plus, there is usually live music that is really good and if you’ve never had Kalua pork nachos, get some of those too 🙂

 2. Makaha Beach: Up the leeward coast past Ko Olina sits Makaha Beach in Waianae.
 People have different opinions about the levels of safety here, especially after dark, but just be aware of your surroundings and you should be okay!
 We like it, because it doesn’t attract the crowds of Ko Olina and is a really fantastic place to view almost the entire coastline.
 The sun sets on the west side of the island, so don’t worry about missing the green flash 😉